GuilhermeBuenoMartins/portfolio/README.md

 <ol>
  <li> A user must enter a username and password;
  <li> If the username is null or empty, then application should display the message "Username cannot be null or empty."
- <li> If the password is null or empty, then application should display The message "Password cannot be null or empty."
+ <li> If the password is null or empty, then application should display the message "Password cannot be null or empty."
  <li> When username or password is incorrect, the application should display the message "Username or password are incorrect."
  <li> When username and password are correct, the application should return a token.
 </ol>